the-xkcd-community/the-red-spider-project/Readme.md

 #### Installing the software ####

-There's nothing to be installed yet.
+Run `./setup.py` from the root directory of your copy of the Red Spider Project (you can leave out the `./` part in Windows).
+Read what it says and follow the instructions.

 #### Running the software ####

-For now, you'll probably just `cd` your way to the `src` directory and execute `./rsshell.py` (you can leave out the `./` part in Windows).
-After that you can run any other program from the `src` directory.
+Run the `rsshell` command that you installed with `setup.py`.
+After that you can run any program from the `bin` directory by just typing its name.
+Alternatively, you may also `cd` to the `src` directory and execute development versions of the programs in there.
 Leave the subshell with `exit`.
-Things will almost certainly change so we'll keep this updated.

 #### Creating something of your own ####